Galatians 1 Lesson

 At the time of his letter, there was a growing concern over:

-Paul was astonished that the Galatians had fallen back into the teachings of the Old Law after all they have learned!
+Paul was astonished that the Galatians had fallen back into the teachings of the Old Law after all they had learned!
 He wrote:

 The central message of Galatians is that Christians are saved by faith and not by works.